molleighH/NoSQL-Challenge/README.md

 <code style="color : aqua"> <samp>The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.</samp> </code>

- ## Part 1: Database and Jupyter Notebook Set Up
+ ## Part I: Database and Jupyter Notebook Set Up

 ##### Use NoSQL_setup_starter.ipynb for this section of the challenge.